annulen/sysdig-wiki/Standard-sysdig-Installation.md

 * Fedora, from 13
 * Amazon Linux, any version available from the AWS Marketplace

-**NOTE**: Run the commands as root or with sudo
+**NOTE**: Run all commands as root or with sudo

 ## Automatic Installation
 To install sysdig automatically, simply run the following command.
 This is the recommended installation method.
 For step-by-step manual installation, see the guide below.
+To install sysdig from the source code, see the instructions [here](Install sysdig from the Source Code).

 ```
 curl -s http://download.draios.com/stable/install-sysdig | sudo bash